 SPEAKING & WORKSHOPS

 ENGAGED.
+VALUED.
 INSPIRED.

-VALUED.
+Why?
+As entrepreneurs, we’re constantly self-motivated to learn, learn, learn… to the point that we forget to enjoy ourselves in the process.
 More education, more knowledge… isn’t our problem.
 We have the proverbial world at our fingertips and in our back pockets.

 But sometimes you just have to put the phone down and learn another way…